smartchicago/chicagoworksforyou/doc/API.md

 In some strange cases, the City of Chicago will provide a service request with ward = 0.
 We save these requests, and in some cases, calling an endpoint with ward = 0 will return these service requests.

+Service requests are fetched from the City of Chicago Open311 API every 30 seconds.

 Access/Registration
 -------------------